juliengan/Drone-simulation/Peaceland - questions.md

   - datalake : data remains forever

-#### 2) What business constraint should the architecture meet to fulfill the requirement ? describe in the paragraph «Alert»?
+#### 2) What business constraint should the architecture meet to fulfill the requirement describe in the paragraph «Alert»?
 Which component to choose?
+ The requirement described in the alert paragraph meets several business constraints.First of all we have the <b>Time</b> constraint, we need to be able to trigger the alert as quickly as possible because an agitated citizen may spread its lack of peace to other citizens.
+Thus, the peacemaker reaction must be as fast as possible.
+Secondly, we have the <b>Cost</b> constraint because due to our high price of physical or cloud storage architecture.
+Thirdly, we have the <b>Reliability</b> constraint , we need to be able to have an important amount of peace watchers who are ready to intervene in case there's a giant sad pandemic virus for example.